Harriet Bristow swapped her busy London life for Corsica. She chats to Freewheeling France about the joys of cycling in Corsica.

 Another option is to fly to Nice or Marseille with Air France, British Airways, BMI, flybe.com or EasyJet (among others), and cross by ferry.
 Alternatively, fly to Pisa in Italy and cross by ferry from Livorno.

-Cycling accommodation and bike hire in Corsica
+Cycling accommodation in Corsica